ivanAndCode/todo_app/README.md

 ![user interface of the app](./readme/user-interface.png)

 # Instructions
+> 21.09.2023 If you were an attendee of the workshop and want to do it again in your spare time.
+>
+> Please, wait a few days and I will publish the instructions (and some answers) in this repo
+> Thank you for coming! :)

 ## Run the app
 - Navigate to the `src/webapp` folder
 - `npm install`